ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 ## Background

-Last weekend, I picked up an IBM Memory Typewriter that otherwise would have been scrapped.
-Many thanks go to the kind soul who tipped the Golfballtypewritershop group and allowed me to pick it up locally!
+I recently picked up an IBM Memory Typewriter that otherwise would have been scrapped. [^sequence] Many thanks go to the kind soul who tipped the Golfballtypewritershop group and allowed me to pick it up locally!

 ![The IBM Memory Typewriter](/assets/posts/ibm-memory-typewriter/2x/IMG_8159.jpg){:standalone}